-Today, William and Kate joined other members of the British Royal Family in Normandy, France to take part in events commemorating the 70th anniversary of D-Day.
+On the 6th of June 2014, William and Kate joined several members of the British Royal Family in Normandy, France to take part in events commemorating the 70th anniversary of D-Day.

 A quick history refresher about D-Day: